To DO List

 Remember to write handwritten thank you letters to all letter writers and keep them up to date on your acceptances.

-Spend May and early June trying to understand the mechanics of the AMCAS application.
-In 2017, the AMCAS application opened on May 2 but you could not submit until June 2nd and the files were not forwarded to the medical schools until late June.
-Each year follows a similar timeline.
+Spend May trying to understand the mechanics of the AMCAS application.
+In 2018, the 2019 AMCAS application will open on May 2 but you cannot submit until May 31st.
+All verified files will be forwarded to the medical schools on June 29th.
+You will receive secondary applications no earlier than June 30th.

 AMCAS publishes daily updates on verification times on their website and through Twitter.
 In June, wait times are just a few days.
 If you wait until late July to submit, verification can take 4 weeks or more!
 AAMC will send the initial batch of verified applications to the medical schools starting June 30th +/- each year.
 From this date on, verified applications are sent as they are verified.
 AMCAS MUST have your transcript in order to verify your application.